-h.
-Related party unit holdings
+(h) Related party unit holdings

-Parties related to the Fund (including Equity Trustees Limited, its related parties and other schemes managed by Equity Trustees Limited, the Fund Manager and the Investment Manager) held no units in the Fund as at 30 June 2023.
+Parties related to the Fund (including Equity Trustees Limited, its related parties and other schemes managed by Equity Trustees Limited and the Investment Manager) held no units in the Fund as at 30 June 2023.

-i.
-Investments
+(i) Investments

-The Fund did not hold any investments in Equity Trustees Limited or its related parties during the period.
+The Fund did not hold any investments in Equity Trustees Limited or its related parties for the period.